Table of Contents

 - Take turns at lower speeds to maintain tire grip.

-If other drivers seem impatient with your cautious pace, continue to prioritize safety by maintaining your reduced speed and moving to the rightmost lane when safe to let them pass.
-Remember, speed limits reflect ideal conditions because wet roads demand slower, safer driving to retain proper control.
+If other drivers seem impatient with your cautious pace, prioritize safety by maintaining your reduced speed and moving to the rightmost lane when possible to allow them to pass.
+Remember that speed limits are designed for ideal conditions, and wet roads require a slower, safer speed for proper control.

 Avoid Using Cruise Control In Wet Conditions